k-r-o-y/MotionCaptureDataVis./README.md

 ✅ 2.
 Presentation Slides

+Located in /submissionFolder/.
-Full slide deck used during the in-class presentation.
+This includes: Full slide deck used during the in-class presentation.

 ✅ 3.
 Creative Narrative Animation Video

+Located in /submissionFolder/.
-A stylized data-forensic film illustrating workplace characters with missing or occluded motion data.
+This includes: A stylized data-forensic film illustrating workplace characters with missing or occluded motion data.
 The video reinforces the interpretive perspective of the project by blending design storytelling with telemetry insights.

 ✅ 4.
 Telemetry + 3D Visualisation Code (Right Knee Occlusion)

+Located in /submissionFolder/.
+This includes:

 Python scripts/Jupyter notebooks containing: